- In line with the Data Protection Act 1998 principles and GDPR, North Hayne Farm Cottages will ensure that personal data will:

 Accessing our Website

 No personal information is collected as a result of using our website.
 Our hosting service collects non identifiable information relating to your type of operating system, browser used and country of origin.
 This information is standard throughout the internet industry and can never be used to identify an individual.
+The use of Google analytics is for the sole purpose of measuring site activity and performance.
+Data gathered by Google (data controller) does not identify any individual; data is not stored more than is necessary to provide meaningful analytics.

 As already stated above we never obtain information without your permission and never resell any such information.